Posted July 24, 2017

 The U.S. Energy Information Administration (EIA) reports that our country’s refining capacity continues to grow, reaching 18.6 million barrels per calendar day as of Jan.
 1, 2017 – 1.6 percent higher than at the beginning of 2016 – and further adding to the United States’ status as the world’s leading refiner.
 EIA’s chart illustrates this capacity growth:

 Over the past 40 years, U.S. operable capacity has increased 13.5 percent, which, when you look at the coinciding decrease in the number of refineries, results in a more than 127 percent increase in capacity per facility.
 Such a remarkable increase is a tribute to industry’s commitment to supply consumer needs.
-Put another way, the United States currently has half the number of refineries it had in 1977, yet daily average refining capacity has increased more than 2,000 percent – thanks to the technological innovations, increased efficiency and significant infrastructure investment by the refining industry.
+Put another way, the United States currently has half the number of refineries it had in 1977, yet daily average refining capacity per refinery has increased 127 percent – thanks to the technological innovations, increased efficiency and significant infrastructure investment by the refining industry.

 Add it all up, and these numbers are very important to American consumers.
 Refineries not only produce the fuels that keep our vehicles running – transportation fuels account for about 85 percent of products leaving the refinery – they also turn out the petrochemical feedstocks used in countless ways in our modern lives, such as ethylene, propylene and xylene.